EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 sudo apt-get install libedgetpu1-std
 ```

 You can also install the libedgetpu1-max library, which runs the USB Accelerator at an overclocked frequency, allowing it to achieve even faster framerates.
 However, it also causes the USB Accelerator to get hotter.
-Here are the framerates I get when running TFLite_detection_webcam.py with 1280x720 resolution for each option:
+Here are the framerates I get when running TFLite_detection_webcam.py with 1280x720 resolution for each option with a Raspberry Pi 4 4GB model:

 * libedgetpu1-std: 22.6 FPS
 * libedgetpu1-max: 26.1 FPS